guaguafrog/noalert/docs/README.md

     details: It is valuable to provide you with a little help.

-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2022-present Guaguafrog
 ---